-This boiling point calculator tells you how to calculate the boiling point of most common substances at an arbitrary pressure, basing on the Clausius–Clapeyron relation.
+This boiling point calculator tells you how to calculate the boiling point of most common substances at an arbitrary pressure, based on the Clausius–Clapeyron relation.
 Whether you want to analyze water, ethanol or ammonia, simply provide some reference values and this calculator will do the work for you.
 Read on to learn what exactly is the boiling point definition and what equation can you use to determine its value.

 Boiling point definition

 Our boiling point calculator uses the Clausius–Clapeyron relation to establish the boiling point of any substance at a given pressure.
-This equation characterizes phase transitions (such as vaporization) and relates the pressure to boiling point in a following way:
+This equation characterizes phase transitions (such as vaporization) and relates the pressure to boiling point in the following way:

 ln(P₁/P₂) = -ΔH/R * (1/T₁ - 1/T₂)